tuoyl/hxmt_docker/README.md

 Our hxmtsoft container is hosted on DockerHub, which is a docker community where developers could publish their images to users.

-## Acquire the hxmtsoft image
+### Acquire the hxmtsoft image

 You can download the hxmtsoft image from DockerHub by doing
 ```
 docker pull ihepuni/hxmtsoft
 ```
 or you can get an image by a tar file provided by users who have already downloaded the image.
 This image is a compressed 5 Gigabyte file(I'm sorry I've added too much software to it).
 This command pulls the image named hxmtsoft provided by developer ihepuni (that's me) from the DockerHub to your computer.
-You can also pull different version of the image by tagging it.
+You can also pull a different version of the image by tagging it.
 For example, by doing docker pull ihepuni/hxmtsoft:preliminary_0.1 you will pull the image that tagged with preliminary_0.1 to your system, the default pulling tag is named latest.
 You can check different tags which referred to different software version on [DockerHub](https://hub.docker.com/r/ihepuni/hxmtsoft/).

-## Check the local images
+### Check the local images
 ```
 docker images
 ```